Kunstbanause/Last64/last64_bloom/TASKS.md

 ### ✅ Phase 12: MORE
 - [ ] XP as collectible
 - [ ] Shield with alpha / transparency / Dithering
+- [ ] Rework shield to hit multiple targets, no downtime just cooldown

 ###  FAILED
 - [ ] Intro with camera movement (FAILED)